-The Protein in Eggs are found in both the egg yolk and in the egg whites protein.
+The protein in eggs are found in both the egg yolk and in the egg whites protein.
 I prefer eating raw eggs over cooked eggs especially when I'm in the need of a quick snack.

-However, it has been said that an egg whites protein called Avidin can block the nutrient biotin under certain circumstances.
+However, it has been said that an egg whites protein called avidin can block the nutrient biotin under certain circumstances.

+What is biotin?
 Biotin is vitamin B7 and helps with the synthesis of fatty acids, amino acids, and glucose.

 Researchers have identified a substance in raw egg whites called Avidin that has the ability to bind together with biotin or B7 and prevent its absorption.

 Still other scientists have identified the egg yolk as one of the most dense sources of biotin in your diet.

 And as long as you eat the biotin rich egg yolk along with the egg white, there is probably no risk of a biotin deficiency.
 However, this remains a debatable issue!